Why financial independence is a top priority for the LGBTQ+ community

 In order to better understand the financial planning needs and goals of the LGBTQ+ community as well as their social identity, diversity and the challenges they have overcome, Merrill conducted an in-depth survey.
 Over a period of months, the company undertook an immersive educational journey, hearing stories from employees, academics and community leaders, as well as parsing data from an online survey of hundreds of affluent individuals.

 “‘Diverse Viewpoints: Exploring Wealth in the LGBTQ+ Community’ is just one in a series of studies1 we’ve commissioned to help us better understand the financial realities and needs of the diverse communities we serve,” says Shelley Saraniti, currently a managing director and National Financial Advisor Development Program (FADP) performance executive at Merrill and chair emeritus of Bank of America’s LGBTQ+ Executive Leadership Council.
-The series includes studies exploring the financial priorities and experiences of the Black/African American community and the Hispanic/Latino community.
+The series includes studies exploring the financial priorities and experiences of the Black/African American community, the Hispanic/Latino community and the Asian American Pacific Islander (AAPI) community.
 “As a member of the LGBTQ+ community myself, I’m proud to say that Merrill is committed to serving all people.
 That begins with listening to their needs — hearing from them how we can better serve them,” Saraniti adds.

 What respondents to Merrill’s LGBTQ+ study confirmed is that, despite their diversity, LGBTQ+ individuals have a few things in common when it comes to the financial realities of their lives, their priorities and the challenges they face as they pursue their goals.